Broad-billed Hummingbird

 Subspecies & Distribution

 Distribution: Breeds from southern Arizona and southwestern New Mexico south along the Sierra Madre Occidental to Colima and Aguascalientes.
-Northernmost breeders migrate south for the winter.
+Northernmost breeders in the U.S. and extreme northern Mexico migrate south into Mexico for the winter.
 Occasional vagrants reach southern California and other parts of the western U.S.

-Distribution: Resident in central Mexico, from Guanajuato through Michoacán to northern Guerrero.
+Distribution: Resident in central Mexico from Guanajuato through Michoacán to northern Guerrero.
+This subspecies occurs in similar habitats—canyons, dry and semi‑dry woodland, stream corridors, and gardens—at low to middle elevations.

 Species Overview